jaanga/terrain-viewer/png-viewer/readme.md

 - Displays image
 	- width and height
 	- Number of pixels
-	- Nunber of shades
+	- Number of shades
-	- Minumum and maximum shades numbers
+	- Minimum and maximum shades numbers
+- Display all locations in Gazetteer with the current tile area
+	- Shows place name and relative elevation
-- Creates ans reads permalink hash tags for position
+- Creates and reads permalink hash tags for position
 - Link to 'Hello World' to view data in 3D
 - Very simple JavaScript code